 It can be cut into rectangles or squares, broken into irregular pieces like toffee, or dipped in chocolate (nougat bars, or enrobed bonbons.

-We saw one recipe where the nougat was cut layered onto brownies between the cake and the frosting, and a recipe for Snickers Brownies that adds a layer of caramel as well.
+We saw one recipe where the nougat was cut and layered onto brownies between the cake and the frosting, and a recipe for Snickers Brownies that adds a layer of caramel as well.

-Nougat is a regular ingredient in popular candy* bars and chocolates—including those you would never suspect, because the nougat blends into a very different consistency and appearance (follow the asterisk).
+Nougat is a regular ingredient in popular candy* bars and chocolates—including those you would never suspect because the nougat blends into a very different consistency and appearance (follow the asterisk).

 There are three basic kinds of nougat.

-*In the U .S. alone: Baby Ruth, Big Hunk, Charleston Chews, Mars Bar, Milky Way, Pay Day, Reese’s Fast Break, Snickers, Three Musketeers, Zero Bar.
+*In the U.S. alone: Baby Ruth, Big Hunk, Charleston Chews, Mars Bar, Milky Way, Pay Day, Reese’s Fast Break, Snickers, Three Musketeers, Zero Bar.
 However, the nougat that appears in many modern candy bars in the U.S. and U.K. is different from traditional recipes, including in several cases, the original recipes of those candy bars.

 Modern candy bar nougat is often a mixture of sucrose and corn syrup, aerated with a whipping agent such as egg white or hydrolyzed soy protein or gelatin.
 It may also include vegetable fats and milk powder.
-This type of nougat is often used as a filler by large candy companies, since it’s inexpensive to make.
-Typically, it is used plain or chocolate-flavored, or combined with nuts, caramel and/or chocolate to make the body of the candy bar.
+This type of nougat is often used as a filler by large candy companies since it’s inexpensive to make.
+Typically, it is used plain or chocolate-flavored, or combined with nuts, caramel, and/or chocolate to make the body of the candy bar.
 But some American confections feature such nougat as the primary component, rather than one of several.

 These are shown in photo #1 (rectangle cut) and photo #2 (square cut).
-Prep time is 15 minutes, cook time is 10 minutes.
+Prep time is 15 minutes, and cook time is 10 minutes.

 For step-by-step photo, visit ACozyKitchen.com.
 While you’re there, sign up for the inspiring blog feed.